lusterless/Singapore-Bus-Map-Development/README.md

 # Punggol-Map-Development

 This map uses an A* algorithm to reduce the time complexity for calculating each route.
 A* algorithms are build from dijkstra with enhancement using priority queue and heuristics.
-In order to further improve the time complexity of accessing each nodes and edges, a DOUBLE HASH table is used.
+In order to further improve the time complexity of accessing each nodes and edges, a DOUBLE HASH table is used to achieve an O(1) complexity.
 - [x] Drive
 - [x] Bus
 - [x] Walk